 Besides repeated hair pulling, other symptoms may include:

-A sense of tension before pulling hair or when trying to resist the urge to pull hair
+- Feeling tense before pulling hair or when trying to resist the urge to pull hair

-A feeling of relief, satisfaction, and/or pleasure after acting on the impulse to pull hair
+- Feeling relieved, satisfied, or pleased after acting on the impulse to pull hair

-Presence of bare patches where the hair has been pulled out
+- Bare patches where the hair has been pulled out

 Many people who have trichotillomania try to deny they have a problem and may attempt to hide their hair loss by wearing hats, scarves, and false eyelashes and eyebrows.